HJAgresta/HighTale/README.md

 ### Getting Started

 Make sure you have python installed and set to path.
-Also have scons installed, some version of VS Native Tools CMD and Godot.
+Also have scons installed, VS 2019 Native Tools and our current version of Godot.
 Make sure to add a copy of godot-cpp and godot-cpp/godot-headers next to your main folder.
 You may need to get a version from someone else rather than git.

+VS 2019 native tools

 your folder structure should look something like this